rmurphey/srchr-demo/README.md

 # Srchr

 This app searches Flickr and Youtube for content based an a search term entered by a user.
+It is intended as a demo of techniques for building client-side apps.
 It uses a variety of technologies, including:

 - [Node](http://nodejs.org/) for the server
 - [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for the UI